 How does it work?

-No matter what type of contract you choose to make your foreign payments, when you register with Hermex you’ll be appointed a designated dealer who will manage your account and speak with you on a personal, one-to-one basis to action all of your overseas payment requests.
+No matter what type of contract you choose to make your global payments, when you register with Hermex you’ll be appointed a designated dealer who will manage your account and speak with you on a personal, one-to-one basis to action all of your global payment requests.

 If you’d like to action a forward contract, you contact your dealer and purchase your chosen currency forward to a selected date, and agree a rate.
 You have now secured that rate until your chosen date at a fixed rate, regardless of any market movements.
 You will then need to provide a deposit dependent on term of contract and amount, upon the execution of the transaction.
 On the value date (the date when you have chosen to complete), you can either send Hermex the full amount and we will send back the deposit, or you can simply send us the remainder of the outstanding balance.